jsenkpiel-godaddy/envoy-ext-proc-stubs-rust/README.md

 # envoy-ext-proc-stubs

-This module contains the server stubs for Envoy's [ext_proc](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) protocol, generated and compiled for Rust, using
+This module contains the client and server stubs for Envoy's [ext_proc](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter) protocol, generated and compiled for Rust, using
 [Tonic](https://github.com/hyperium/tonic) as the gRPC implementation.
 These stubs are sufficient, if used with Tonic, to support a gRPC server that works